neams-th-coe/cardinal/doc/content/tutorials/pincell_multiphysics.md

 scales that were used to non-dimensionalize the NekRS input.
 In order to simplify the input file, we know a priori that OpenMC will not be sending a heat source *to NekRS*, so we set `has_heat_source = false` so that we don't need to add a dummy heat source kernel to the `fluid.oudf` file.
+If we had volumetric heating in the *fluid*, then we would instead send a heating term into NekRS, but this is neglected for this example.

 !listing /tutorials/pincell_multiphysics/nek.i
   block=Problem